19hours/sg-statutes/Acts/Casino Control Act.md

 to attend before the inspector at a specified time and place and to answer questions, or to provide information within a reasonable period specified in the notice, with respect to any activity regulated by this Act;

-(f) examine and test any machinery or equipment referred to in paragraph (a) and order the person in charge of the machinery or equipment to withdraw it from use if it is unsatisfactory for use;
+(f) examine and test any machinery, equipment or other thing referred to in paragraph (a) and order the person in charge of it to withdraw it from use if it is unsatisfactory for use;

+[Act 36 of 2012 wef 31/01/2013]

 (g) investigate any complaint from a patron of a casino relating to the conduct of any activity regulated by this Act;